 How Do I Apply?

-- Visit the National Social Security website at to learn more about the Part D Extra Help Program and file an application.
+- Visit the National Social Security website to learn more about the Part D Extra Help Program and file an application.

 - Contact your state’s Medicaid office to apply for the Medicare Savings Programs or Medicaid.